keboola/developers-docs/overview/jobs/index.md

 {:toc}

 Most operations (such as extracting data, running an application) are executed in KBC as background (asynchronous) jobs.
-This means that when you trigger the operation (i.e. run an extractor) a *job* is created and pushed into a *queue*.
-A job waits in a queue until it is picked up by a worker server, which actually executes it.
+This means that when you trigger the operation (i.e. run an extractor), a *job* is created and pushed into a *queue*.
+The job waits in the queue until it is picked up by a worker server, which actually executes it.
 The job queuing and execution is fully automatic.
-So if you are working with asynchornous parts of your API, you need to
+So if you are working with asynchronous parts of your API, you need to

 - *create* a job
 - and *wait* for it to finish.

-Different [components](/overview/) have different upper limits on how long can a job run, so a job can generally run from couple of seconds to several hours.
+Different [components](/overview/) have different upper limits on how long can a job run, from couple of seconds to several hours.

 ## Job Ids
-When a job is created a *JobId* is assigned to it.
-When a job is put into a queue a *RunId* is assigned to it.
+When a job is created, *JobId* is assigned to it.
+When the job is put into a queue, it gets *RunId* assigned.
-When a job is executing, it can spawn *child jobs* (sub-jobs).
+An executing job can spawn *child jobs* (sub-jobs) and become their *parent-job*.
-When a job spawns some child jobs, it becomes their *parent-job*.
-Usually a parent job will wait until all its child jobs have finished.
+Usually, a parent job waits until all its child jobs have finished.

-A JobId refers to the job definition (what should be done).
-A RunId refers to actual execution of the job, so one JobId may have multiple RunIds, though in practice, this situation is rare.
+A JobId refers to the job definition, to what should be done.
+RunId refers to the actual job execution, so one JobId may, though very rarely, have multiple RunIds.
+Jobs can be *hierarchically* organized.
+In such case, a child job's RunId contains parent's RunId as a prefix.
-A RunId may be *hierarchical* in case the job is a child to some other job.
-I.e. when a job with ID `123` is executed, it will be assigned RunId `789`, When it spawns a child job, that child job will have jobId e.g. `231` and a runId `789.876`.
-Where is the *RunId* of the parent job.
-Jobs may be unilmitedly nested, but in practice they don't go beyond three levels.
+For example, assume that a job with ID 123 is executed and assigned RunId 789.
+When it spawns a child job, that child job will have its JobId, for instance, `234`, and its RunId will have `789.` as a prefix, for example `789.876`.
+Jobs may be nested without limits, but in practice they don't go beyond three levels.

-## Job status
+## Job Status
 A job can have different statuses:

 - created (right after it is created, but before it is put in a queue)